jirkapok/GasPlanner/doc/roadmap.md

 * TRIMIX support
   * Add air breaks
 * Add CCR support
+* Profile comparison:
+  * Add option to compare dives aligned by the end of dive
+  * Add tissues heat map compare
 * UI Tweaks: Read only fields should be distinguish able
 * Add undo/redo to all pages
 * Add export of the plan to pdf